jvaughan007/thefoodieblog/README.md

 ## API Integration
 The frontend integrates with the backend via REST API calls.
 All API requests are handled in `src/api/` using Axios.

+If you'd like to tie in a prebuild backend, you may click [here](https://github.com/jvaughan007/thefoodieblog_backend)!

 Example configuration in `src/api/recipeService.js`:
 ```javascript